 LARRY WOLK, M.D.

-Dr. Larry Wolk is Executive Director and Chief Medical Officer for the Colorado Department of Public Health and Environment.
+Dr. Larry Wolk is former Executive Director and Chief Medical Officer for the Colorado Department of Public Health and Environment.
 Since joining the department in September 2013, Dr. Wolk’s mission has been to simplify the health system for the citizens of Colorado and to position the department as the leader in providing evidence-based health and environmental information.
 During his tenure, he has overseen flood recovery, a federal shutdown, and the promulgation of the nation’s first air quality rules specific to methane reduction for oil and gas operations.
 His new frontier is addressing the myriad issues surrounding medical and retail marijuana.